 - The holiday of Hanukkah, celebrated nationally, typically falls in December; while it’s not as big of a celebration as some other Jewish holidays, there are often public menorah lightings, concerts, and parties.

 - Christmas is not a public holiday in Israel, but the Armenian Quarter and Via Dolorosa in the Old City in Jerusalem and Nazareth are good places to experience the holiday in Israel.
 Many tours also go to Bethlehem in Palestine.

 - Secular New Year’s Eve in Israel, sometimes called Sylvester, is celebrated with parties and a night out, but it's not as widely celebrated as it is in other countries because the Jewish New Year actually occurs in the fall.

-- The national holiday of Purim falls in February or March and is generally a rowdy holiday that involves dressing up in costume, reading the story of Purim from the megillah, eating triangle-shaped hamentaschen cookies, having a celebratory meal, and drinking alcohol.
+- The national holiday of Purim falls in February or March and is generally a rowdy holiday that involves dressing up in costume, reading the story of Purim from the Megillah, eating triangle-shaped Hamantaschen cookies, having a celebratory meal, and drinking alcohol.